 2. Cal State East Bay NURSING Supplemental Application for Post-Licensure (RN-BSN) Program.

 This program can be completed in one to two years, depending on intensive or part-time concentrations.
 Most courses are 100% online.
-A few courses require in-person attendance.
-A majority of these limited in-person courses take place at the Hayward campus, with only a few sections in Concord.

 Two courses require weekly attendance: Health Assessment for the RN and Community Health.